Information flow reveals prediction limits in online social activity

-The flow of information in online social platforms is now a significant factor in protest movements, national elections, and rumor and misinformation campaigns~\cite{shirky2011political,lotan2011arab,delvicario2016}.
-Data collected from these platforms are a boon for researchers~\cite{lazer2009computational} but also a source of concern for privacy, as the social flow of predictive information can reveal details on both users and non-users of the platform~\cite{Garciae1701172}.
-Information flow on social media has primarily been studied \emph{structurally} (for example, by tracking the movements of keywords~\cite{lotan2011arab,gruhl2004information,bakshy2012role,bakshy2015exposure} or adoptions of behaviors~\cite{aral2009distinguishing,centola2010spread,aral2012identifying}) or \emph{temporally}, by applying tools from information theory to quantify the information contained in the timings of user activity, as temporal relationships between user activity reflect underlying coordination patterns~\cite{ver2012information,borge2016dynamics}.
-Yet neither approach considers the full extent of information available, both the complete language data provided by individuals and their temporal activity patterns.
-Here we unify these two primary approaches, by applying information-theoretic estimators to a collection of Twitter user activities that fully incorporate language data while also accounting for the temporal ordering of user activities.
+The flow of information in online social platforms is now a significant factor in protest movements, national elections, and rumor and misinformation campaigns\cite{shirky2011political,lotan2011arab,delvicario2016}.
+The study of social contagion\cite{Castellano2009}, for example, is predicated on the flow of information over social ties, and has benefited greatly from the availability of massive online social datasets and platforms on which to perform observational and experimental studies\cite{Kramer2014,Monsted2017}.
+Data collected from online social platforms are a boon for researchers\cite{lazer2009computational} but also a source of concern for privacy, as the social flow of predictive information can reveal details on both users and non-users of the platform\cite{Garciae1701172,Jurgens2017,Garcia2018}.
+Measuring information flow is challenging, in part due to the complexity of natural language and in part due to the difficulty in defining a quantitative and objective measure of information.
+Owing to these challenges, proxies are often studied instead: \emph{structural} proxies focus on network characteristics such as the movements of keywords\cite{lotan2011arab,gruhl2004information,bakshy2012role,Bakshy2015} or adoptions of behaviors\cite{aral2009distinguishing,centola2010spread,aral2012identifying}. \emph{Temporal} proxies attempt to quantify the information contained in the timings of user activity, as temporal relationships between user activity are known to reflect underlying coordination patterns\cite{ver2012information,borge2016dynamics}.

-We gathered a dataset of $n = 927$ users of the Twitter social media platform.
-Users were selected who wrote in English, were active for at least one year, and had comparably sized social networks.
-We applied both computational tools and human raters to help avoid bots and non-personal accounts.
-For each user, we retrieved all of their public posts excluding retweets (up to the 3200 most recent public posts, as allowed by Twitter).
-Examining these texts, we determined each user's $15$ most frequent Twitter contacts and gathered the texts of those users as well, providing us ego-alter pairs.
-See \suppmat{} (\SM{}) for full details on data collection, filtering, and processing.
+However, neither of the above approaches consider the full extent of information available: both the complete language data provided by individuals and their temporal activity patterns.
+Although, for example, temporal proxies are necessary in social networks where time series data are available but message content is not, for privacy or other reasons (for example, in mobile phone datasets), public postings to online social platforms present a unique opportunity to explore the textual content of messages in conjunction with their timings, giving a richer understanding of social ties.